alxmrs/xarray-sql/perf_tests/README.md

    This will open a flame graph in the browser.

-2. After tuning code in qarray, run another profile to generate a SVG.
+2. After tuning code in xarray-sql, run another profile to generate a SVG.

 3. Please commit the "after" profile SVG along with the performance improvements.